LibreFlock/bstdlib/README.md

 - `TARGET=OpenOS`: Target OpenOS (to be done)
 ### macro.ts
 This is a macro preprocessor that is used in this project.
 Written for Bun, might not work on other runtimes.
 Once it gets mature enough it'll probably be moved to its own repository.
+### Running Tests
+First, build bstdlib with `./macro.ts bstd.lua bstdduck.lua -DNO_FILESYSTEM` then just run `lua test.lua`.
+You'll have to do this in OpenOS if you want to test filesystem as well (TBD)